Missouri

 Black individuals:

-- 17.5% of Black individuals with lung cancer in Missouri did not receive any treatment, significantly lower than the rate of 22.4% among Black individuals nationally, and significantly higher than the rate of 15.3% among white individuals in Missouri.
+- 17.8% of Black individuals with lung cancer in Missouri did not receive any treatment, significantly lower than the rate of 22.7% among Black individuals nationally, and not significantly different than the rate of 16.8% among white individuals in Missouri.

 Latino individuals: